zsu/devcontainer/README.md

 - **Network**: Allowlist-only — permits GitHub, Anthropic API, npm, PyPI, VSCode marketplace, and host network; blocks everything else
 - **Use when**: Running untrusted code, testing AI-generated scripts, or when outbound network isolation is required

-## Linux host
+## Linux

-DevPod runs on the Linux host, builds and starts the container, and gives you direct SSH access.
+DevPod runs on the Linux, builds and starts the container, and gives you direct SSH access.
 No GUI required.
 Supports Ubuntu/Debian and RHEL/CentOS/Rocky/Alma/Fedora.

 ### 1. Install tools